 The Company entered into an ISDA agreement with NextEra in November 2019.
 Pursuant to the agreement, the Company entered into commodity swap contracts on a periodic basis.
 As of December 31, 2022 and 2021, there were three commodity swap contracts outstanding.
 The Company records the realized and unrealized gain (loss) on these commodity swap contracts as part of Revenues - Renewable Power.
-Please see Note 10.
-Derivative instruments and Fair value measurements for additional information.
-The Company recorded \$5,495 and \$2,885 as revenues earned under the commodity swap contracts.
+Additionally, the Company has contracts to sell RECs and capacity to NextEra on multiple Renewable Power facilities at market price.
+The Company recorded \$6,614 and \$5,495 as revenues earned under these contracts.